BitDive Glossary

 Review Fatigue

-A cognitive state where developers tend to over-trust AI-generated code that appears syntactically correct, leading to logical errors slipping into production.
-BitDive mitigates this by providing automated behavioral proof.
+A state where developers over-trust AI-generated code that appears syntactically correct, leading to logical errors.
+BitDive mitigates this by providing automated behavioral proof through trace comparison.

 Root Cause Analysis (RCA)

-The process of identifying the fundamental cause of a software failure.
-BitDive's deep traces and SQL inspection allow for instant RCA by showing exactly where the logic deviated.
+Identifying the fundamental cause of failure.
+BitDive's deep traces and SQL inspection allow for instant RCA by showing exactly where the internal logic deviated.

 S